tomokinakamaru/silverchain/README.md

 ## What is Silverchain for?

-Suppose you are creating a library for writing SQL statements in the method-chaining style:
+Consider creating a library for writing SQL statements in the following style:

 ```java
 // SELECT name FROM users WHERE id = 1
 Result r = new SQL().select("name").from("users").where("id = 1").execute();
 ```

-The simplest implementation of that library is as follows:
+The simplest way to create such a library is to define a class and put all the methods in that class:

 ```java
 class SQL {